markov2/perl5-Geo-Proj4/README.md

 effort: see wiki in git.
 I have no time or use to create a new module.
 Sorry.

+If you start a new project, have a look at Geo::LibProj::FFI.

 ## Install

 You first have to install the libproj4 library.
 Most Linux distributions